 While we understand that you have your preferences as an individual, we believe it’s our responsibility to assist you to make a well-informed buying decision.
 And that’s why we’ve not left you “hanging” after presenting our top picks.
 We will complete our job by giving your recommendations that will benefit you.

-If you’re only looking for the best and nothing more, then we recommend the Empower hearing amplifier any day.
+If you’re only looking for the best and nothing more, then we recommend the Empire Hearing Amplifier any day.
 But if you don’t like the fact that its batteries are not rechargeable, or that it lacks Bluetooth connectivity, then you can go for the CS50 Bluetooth-enabled amplifier, which runs on a rechargeable battery.
-But if you believe strongly in directional microphones, then go with the Tweak Hearing Focus Model hearing amplifier.
+But if you believe strongly in directional microphones, then go with the Tweak Focus Hearing Amplifier.

 Are you on a very tight budget?
-Then check out our review of cheap hearing amplifiers that work well.
+Then check out our cheap hearing amplifiers which are great value without compromising.